CaryLandholt/fatarrow/README.md

 ## Commit Message Guidelines

-We have very precise rules over how our git commit messages can be formatted.
+There are very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to [Changelog](CHANGELOG.md).
+But also, the git commit messages are used to generate the [Changelog](CHANGELOG.md).

 ### Commit Message Format